django-haystack/django-haystack/docs/searchqueryset_api.rst

 Please note that this is **NOT** portable between backends.
 The syntax is entirely dependent on the backend.
 No validation/cleansing is performed and it is up to the developer to ensure the query's syntax is correct.

+Further, the use of ``**kwargs`` are completely undocumented intentionally.
+If a third-party backend can implement special features beyond what's present, it should use those ``**kwargs`` for passing that information.
+Developers should be careful to make sure there are no conflicts with the backend's ``search`` method, as that is called directly.

 ``load_all(self)``
 ~~~~~~~~~~~~~~~~~~